 Transitions are graded, with periods of increasing home leave in preparation for discharge to day patient care.
 Timing of transition is determined by progress with weight gain during periods of home leave and not by fixed length of stay or body mass index (BMI) criteria.
 Thus, if a patient is able to continue to make progress with weight gain on leave, they will be able to continue care as a day patient, even if BMI remains low.
 Where geography precludes the use of day patient care, inpatient care is extended until there is evidence from periods of extended leave that progress is likely to continue with local outpatient care.

-Typically, these therapies are cognitive behaviour therapy (CBT) or cognitive analytical therapy (CAT) extending over 40 sessions for anorexia nervosa and 20 for bulimia nervosa.
+Typically, these therapies are cognitive behaviour therapy (CBT) or cognitive analytical therapy (CAT) or Maudsley Model of Anorexia Nervosa Treatment for Adults (MANTRA).

 - Download client information leaflet about cognitive analytic therapy (CAT) (DOC, 64KB)